 Apart from visiting the artists’ workshops, there were many mini events to entertain the public.
 We LOVED this small improvised poetry-concerts for example.

 LES FRIGOS DE PARIS: PRACTICAL INFORMATION

-Les Frigos de Paris are located in the 13th Arrondissement of Paris, at 19 rue des Frigos.
+Les Frigos de Paris is located in the 13th Arrondissement of Paris, at 19 rue des Frigos.
 M. Bibliothèque F. Mitterrand, L14.
 Entrance free.
 If you like Street Art, Paris 13 is full of great works by the most famous street artists.